 Nearby Breweries in the Tayside Branch Area

 Now owned by Innis and Gunn, Inveralmond have been brewing in Perth since 1997 and make a range of Celtic inspired beers including Ossian, Lia Fail, Thrappledouser and Independence.
 There is also a seasonal range.
-Frequently found in Aberdeen and in the Shire they also provide house ales for a number of local hostelries such as the Prince of Wales, the Stag and McGintys.
-No sign as yet of rationalisation of their beer range.
+Frequently found in Aberdeen and in the Shire they also provided house ales for a number of local hostelries such as the Prince of Wales, the Stag and McGintys but latterly only supply Ossian..
+No sign as yet of rationalisation of their beer range